d-qoi/csse232cpu/Assembler/README.md

+# Version 2 of the Schwap Assembler

-# Simple programs to test the CPU
+## Simple programs to test the CPU
 Provided to help test the assembler as well

 1. FIB